renovatebot/renovate/docs/usage/configuration-options.md

 - `none` (default) no section will be added
 - `unresolved` show vulnerabilities that have no fixes
 - `all` list all vulnerabilities

+## dependencyDashboardTitle

+Configure this option if you prefer a different title for the Dependency Dashboard.

 ## description